-Comment: This little book is a "sleeper" in my opinion and has flown under the radar of many evangelicals.
+Comment: This little book is a "sleeper" and has flown under the radar of many evangelicals.
 I highly recommend it to supplement your teaching and/or preaching through the Book of Judges.
-Notice that all the reviewers have given it the highest rating possible..
+Notice that all the reviewers have given it the highest rating possible...